-Benefits are payments from the government to people who need financial help.
-When you have cancer, you might be able to get benefits because you:
+Benefits are payments from the government to people who need help with the cost of living.
+When you have cancer, you might be able to get benefits if you:

 - are ill

 - have a disability

 - have a low income

 - are looking after someone.